 Pros: Smart writing and interesting characters drive this sci-fi based book.
 It also heavily sets up for the next volume and teases some great stories for the future.
 The art is also great and is possibly one of the best parts of this book.

 Cons: This volume is the first in its new series and thus has to make sacrifices in order to make introductions.
 This causes the story to lag and become a little boring in places.

-Overall: While not an overly impressive story on its own, Descender Vol. 1- Tin Stars does a lot to set up for future success.
+Overall: While not the greatest story on its own, this volume does a lot to set up for future success.
 It suffers by being an introduction to what is developing to be a very complex and interesting work.
-Meaning that Vol. 2: Machine Moon will hopefully really bring the heat.
-However, the art is wonderful in nearly every regard and is nearly enough to make this collection worth it by itself.
+This seems to be a heavy indication that Vol. 2: Machine Moon will really bring the heat.
+In addition, the art is wonderful in nearly every regard and is nearly enough to make this collection worth it by itself.

 (spoilers start here)

 One of this book’s biggest positives is how extremely interesting and intriguing it becomes.
 The storyline itself its interesting but the real joy is unearthing the secrets behind what is going on.
 There is a lot more to the plot than what is happening in the pages and little details from the world and character’s histories add to the mystery.
 In addition, the series ends with a myriad of questions to answer: “who created the ancient robot?”, “how is Tim special and how did he dream?”, “who are The Hardwire?”, and finally “what is the deal with the Harvesters?”.
 I am extremely intrigued by these and am very excited to learn more about them in the series next volume.